What Vicki Offers

 Set Boundaries and Command Respect of Personal Space

-Have Confidence Which Produces a Feeling of Safety
+Have Confidence Which Will Give You a Feeling of Safety

 Trust Yourself So That You Can Trust Others